daxitude/wp-draft-revisions/readme.txt

 1. Draft revisions organized in edit.php under their own custom post status

 == Changelog ==
+= 0.9.0 =
+* Added support for language translation
+* Added dutch translation
+* Improved usability by changes the colors of the Save as Draft and Publish button.
+* Improved usability by adding confirm dialogbox to the Publish button.

 = 0.8.1 =
 * Fix diff page with new wp 3.8 html